dima-iholkin/SwitchApps/docs/Pre-Install.md

 * **Windows 11 users** seem not able to ungroup the Taskbar apps, so should download the `SwitchApps_NoUngroupMod.msi` installer.
 This mod always chooses the first app from the app group.

-No worries, you can always install another version later.
+No worries, you can try another installer later.